IronCoreLabs/scala-style-guide/README.md

 When implicits are used, we must ensure that another engineer who did not author the code can understand the semantics of the usage without reading the implicit definition itself.
 Implicits have very complicated resolution rules and make the code base extremely difficult to understand.
 From Twitter's Effective Scala guide: "If you do find yourself using implicits, always ask yourself if there is a way to achieve the same thing without their help."

-If you must use them (e.g. enriching some DSL), do not overload implicit methods, i.e. make sure each implicit method has distinct names, so users can selectively import them.
+If you must use them (e.g. enriching some DSL), do not overload implicit methods, i.e. make sure each implicit method has a distinct name, so users can selectively import it.
 ```scala
 // Don't do the following, as users cannot selectively import only one of the methods.
 object ImplicitHolder {